vvmspace/nodejs-example/README.md

 I have no public node.js repositories.
 You can use this as node.js skeleton.

+## TODO:

+- check and configure mongodb with mongoose and redis

 ## Directories

 - **config** - config as a module